kfppo/Balloon-FEVER/README.md

 3. Copy required .dll files to the `Balloon-FEVER/build` folder
     - For Windows x64 user, the required .dll files are in the `Balloon-FEVER/src/lib/lib/x64` folder
     - For Windows x86 user, the required .dll files are in the `Balloon-FEVER/src/lib/lib/x86` folder
-4. Open the project `balloon.sln` in the 'Balloon-FEVER/build' folder using Visual Studio
+4. Open the project `balloon.sln` in the `Balloon-FEVER/build` folder using Visual Studio
 5. Open Solution Explorer in the right side of the Visual Studio panel
 6. Right click on project "balloon" and select "Set as StartUp Project"
-7. Compile and Run (or press F5)
+7. Compile and Run (or press F5 in Visual Studio)

 ---
 #### Linux (Tested on Ubuntu 18.04 LTS)